Mr. Chandramouli

 Mr. Chandramouli is a 2018 Indian Tamil-language sports comedy thriller film written and directed by Thiru and produced by G. Dhananjayan.
 It stars Karthik, his son Gautham Karthik, Regina Cassandra, Varalaxmi Sarathkumar, and Santhosh Prathap.
-The film revolves around Raghav, a professional boxer, finds himself in a fix when an unexpected turn of events gets him tangled in a battle between his passion, family and the love of his life.
+The film revolves around Raghav, a professional boxer, who finds himself in a fix when an unexpected turn of events gets him tangled in a battle between his passion, family and the love of his life.

 Plot

-The movie starts with Raghav, the son of Chandramouli, waking up severely injured in a hospital.
-The following scenes are set in a flashback that happened several weeks ago.
+Raghav wakes up severely injured in a hospital.
+The next scenes form a flashback to events that took place several weeks previously.